 No, all compounds which contain hydrogen are not acid.
-For example; glucose (C6H12O6), methyl alcohol (CH3OH), etc. are not acid in spite of the fact that they contain hydrogen.
+For example, glucose (C6H12O6), methyl alcohol (CH3OH), etc. are not acid in spite of the fact that they contain hydrogen.
 This is because these compounds do not dissociate hydrogen ion in their aqueous solution.

-When sodium hydroxide is dissolved in water, it dissociates hydroxide ion and sodium ion.
+Example 1: When sodium hydroxide is dissolved in water, it dissociates hydroxide ion and sodium ion.

 NaOH (aq) ⇨ Na+ + OH−

-Similarly, when potassium hydroxide is dissolved in water, it dissociates hydroxide ion and potassium ion.
+Example 2: When potassium hydroxide is dissolved in water, it dissociates hydroxide ion and potassium ion.

 KOH (aq) ⇨ K+ + OH−